shigurenimo/suikou/public/collections/news-posts/examination-of-artificial-reefs-and-stable-beaches-in-okinawa-prefecture.md

 xamination of stable beaches using J. Hsu curves

-xamination of disaster prevention of beaches and harbours
+Examination of disaster prevention of beaches and harbors